- CoolSculpting is a patented nonsurgical cooling technique used to reduce fat in targeted areas.

 - skin sensitivity

-As with any other medical procedure, you should consult your doctor to see if CoolSculpting is right for you.
-Patients with a history of Raynaud’s disease, or severe sensitivity to cold temperatures, should be counseled about the risks and benefits of the procedure.
+As with any other medical procedure, you should consult your primary care physician to see if CoolSculpting is right for you.
+You should also be counseled about the risks and benefits of the procedure if you have Raynaud’s disease or severe sensitivity to cold temperatures.

 CoolSculpting addresses specific areas of the body, so further treatment is usually only necessary if you want to target a different area.
 CoolSculpting doesn’t treat obesity and shouldn’t replace a healthy lifestyle.
 Continuing to eat a healthy diet and exercise regularly is crucial to maintaining results.